 If you have passion for animals and would like to take care of them, then studying veterinary science will suit your temperament.
 It is ideal for persons who are sensitive to the needs of animals.
 Vetenerarians or vets are doctors who treat animals and practice veterinary medicine.
 Students who study veterinary medicine for four and half years become vets.
-They are given training to handle domesticated animals, pets, birds, water animals, wild animals and the animals which are held in captivity in zoos.
+They are given the training to handle domesticated animals, pets, birds, water animals, wild animals and the animals which are held in captivity in zoos.
 Vets perform surgeries for needy animals.
 Vaccinations are given to animals to prevent diseases from spreading.
-Vets give advice to pet owners and farm owners regarding maintenance of the animals.
+Vets give advice to pet owners and farm owners regarding the maintenance of the animals.

-Students must have passed 10+2 stream from a recognized board or university with biology, physics and chemistry as main subjects.
+Students must have passed the 10+2 stream from a recognized board or university with biology, physics, and chemistry as main subjects.
 The Veterinary Council of India conducts AICEE (All India Common Entrance Examination) for giving admission to Bachelor of Animal Husbandry and Bachelor of Veterinary Science.
 A good score in the entrance exam is mandatory to procure admission in a reputed government college.

-For studying PG courses, the student must have completed a Bachelor degree in Veterinary science and also should appear for the entrance exam conducted at the All India level by ICAR (Indian Council for Agricultural Research).
+For studying PG courses, the student must have completed a Bachelor's degree in Veterinary science and also should appear for the entrance exam conducted at the All India level by ICAR (Indian Council for Agricultural Research).
 Depending on the score in the entrance exam, admission is given in one of the government or private colleges.

 There has always been a continuous demand for good vets.
-There are multiple openings in government and private veterinary hospitals, farms rearing hen, rabbit, sheep and other poultry animals and also in animal husbandry clinics.
-Several dairy research institutes also employ veterinary doctors to take care of their live stock.
+There are multiple openings in government and private veterinary hospitals, farms rearing hen, rabbit, sheep, and other poultry animals, and also in animal husbandry clinics.
+Several dairy research institutes also employ veterinary doctors to take care of their livestock.
 India is one of the largest dairy products producers in the world.

 Nowadays several people opt for a pet animal to rear them in their houses.
 Hence the need for vets has increased in recent times.